-Jason Goss attended St. Mary’s School of Law, where he graduated in 2009 in the top 5% of his class and was awarded Manga Cum Laude honors.
-After graduating, Goss began practicing law here in San Antonio as a prosecutor for the Bexar County District Attorney's Office.
-He served nine-years as a prosecutor, giving him an extensive background and experience with high-profile cases.
+Jason Goss attended St. Mary’s University – School of Law, where he graduated in 2009 in the top 5% of his class and earned Manga Cum Laude honors.
+After graduating, he began practicing law in San Antonio as a prosecutor for the Bexar County District Attorney’s Office.
+He served nine years as a prosecutor, giving him an extensive background and experience with high-profile cases.

-Goss became the Felony Court Chief after just 5 years, among the quickest to reach such a position in Bexar County history.
-His drive, work ethic, and selflessness are qualities that rank him among the best attorneys in San Antonio.
+Jason became a Felony Court Chief after just five years, among the quickest to reach such a position in Bexar County history.
+His drive, work ethic, and selflessness are qualities that rank him among the region’s premier attorneys.

-As a prosecutor, Goss was responsible for the reindictment of Genene Jone, known as the “Angel of Death”, a San Antonio pediatric nurse who killed 60 babies at the then Bexar County Hospital (now University Hospital of San Antonio) from 1980-1982.
+As a prosecutor, Jason was responsible for the reindictment of Genene Jones, known as the “Angel of Death,” a San Antonio pediatric nurse who allegedly killed 60 babies at what was then Bexar County Hospital (now University Hospital of San Antonio) from 1980-1982.
 He also served as the lead prosecutor in the capital murder case of Taymor “Tay-K 47” McIntyre.

-Like fellow LaHood Norton lawyer Patrick Ballantyne, Jason is also certified in Criminal Law by the Texas Board of Legal Specialization.
-As a Board-Certified Specialist in Criminal law, he has achieved what less than 1% of all Criminal lawyers in Texas have achieved; this represents his dedication to the practice of Criminal Law.
+Like fellow lawyer Patrick Ballantyne, Jason is also Board Certified in Criminal Law by the Texas Board of Legal Specialization.
+As a Board-Certified Specialist in criminal law, he has achieved what less than 1% of all lawyers in Texas have achieved; this represents his dedication to the practice of criminal law.

 In his personal time, Jason enjoys traveling to different states and countries, bowling, and partaking in a fantasy football league.